-Signage should be posted in restrooms stating clear terms of usage and good hand washing practice
+Signage should be posted in restrooms stating clear terms of usage and highlighting physical distancing measures at each contact point.

 COVID-19 related information and guidelines can be displayed on digital screens inside shopping centres (where applicable) or, printed stands may be used.